SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/README.md

 ### Migration using direct mode for cluster

 Please refer [Migrating API Gateway cluster using Direct mode](Migrating%20API%20Gateway%20cluster%20using%20Direct%20mode/)

-### Migration using backup mode for standalone

-Please refer [Migrating standalone API Gateway using Backup mode](Migrating%20standalone%20API%20Gateway%20using%20Backup%20mode/) for migrating to API Gateway up to 10.4 versions.

-For migrating to versions 10.5 and above from lower versions, please refer to [Migrating to API Gateway 10.5 using Backup mode for standalone](Migrating%20to%20API%20Gateway%2010.5%20using%20Backup%20mode%20for%20standalone/)

-### Migration using backup mode for cluster

-Please refer [Migrating API Gateway cluster using Backup mode](Migrating%20API%20Gateway%20cluster%20using%20Backup%20mode) for migrating to API Gateway up to 10.4 versions.

-For migrating to versions 10.5 and above from lower versions, please refer to [Migrating to API Gateway 10.5 using Backup mode for cluster](Migrating%20to%20API%20Gateway%2010.5%20using%20Backup%20mode%20for%20cluster)

 ### General Migration configuration